zulip/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 {end_tabs}

-Alternately, it is possible to manually format stream and topic links:
+Alternatively, it is possible to manually format stream and topic links:

 ```
 Stream: #**stream name**